NukaCode/core/docs/2-Base Classes/1-Base Controller.md

 #### Manually
 You can specify your view (and your layout) in the method itself.  `$this->view('view.path', 'layout.path')`.
-If you set either it will use that and ignore the next steps.
+If you set either it will use that and ignore any next steps pertaining to it.
+So if you set the view, it will not try to find a view in the config or automatically.
+If you set the layout, it will not look to the `layoutOptions[]` array.

 #### Through configuration
 When you called `vendor:publish`, a `config/view-routing.php` file was created.
 This file allows you to specify a specific